President

 Board Member

 Mason Carhart was born and raised in the Rogue Valley and graduated from Crater high school, where he played baseball and was the president of the local Sparrow club.
-After Highschool he attended the Univerity of Oregon and acquired his bachelor’s and master’s degrees in 2020 and 2021, in Applied Economics.
+After High School he attended the University of Oregon and acquired his bachelor’s and master’s degrees in 2020 and 2021, in Applied Economics.
 Mason has always enjoyed studying Economics and teaching others and has carried those skills with him in his career as a financial advisor.
-Mason joined Lighthouse Financial Planners and Advisors in 2021 to best serve the local community.
 He enjoys working with individuals and small businesses in the rogue valley to help others achieve financial comprehension and independence.

 In his free time, Mason enjoys hiking and spending time in the mountains, or outdoors.
 He helps teach portions of a first-time home buyers course at ACCESS, as well as other community-focused programs.